-Ultimately, each individual student is in charge of his or her own academic destiny; ACE however, is there to partner with students to help them reach their goals.
+Ultimately, each individual student is in charge of his or her own academic density; ACE general support however, is there to provide proactive guidance and to partner with teachers and students to help students reach their academic goals.

-WIN Block ("Whatever I Need")

-Students can receive additional help from their teachers on Mondays, Tuesdays, Thursday, and Fridays during their scheduled break.
+WIN Block ("Whatever I Need") Students can receive additional help from their teachers on Mondays, Tuesdays, Thursday, and Fridays during their scheduled break.
 During this 30-minute block, all teachers will be in their classrooms to be available to tutor or offer additional assistance to students.
 No appointment is necessary, but it is the responsibility of the students to seek the help of their teachers.
 A teacher may require a student to attend WIN block in their classroom to complete work, take a test or quiz or to make up any missed assignments, labs or assessments.